Contents area

 Meteorology for nuclear accidents

 MeteoSwiss operates the EMER-Met wind analysis and forecasting system for nuclear accidents in Switzerland and neighbouring countries.
-It consists of a special measurement network and the weather forecast model COSMO-1E.
-The combination of measurements and model provides important bases for emergency response in Switzerland.
+It consists of a special measurement network and the weather forecast model ICON-CH1-EPS.
+This combination of measurements and the model provide an important basis for the provision of emergency management in Switzerland.
 These can also be used for major events involving the spread of non-radioactive atmospheric pollutants.

 Footer